**INTERVIEWS FOR INCOMING FRESHMEN AND TRANSFER STUDENTS**

 Following your interview and depending on your needs, your choices, and your requests, you may meet with one or more faculty for the following area.

 If you want to discuss changing a course placement, you will meet with a faculty member from each of the relevant departments to assist you.

 If you would like to take an art class more advanced than Introduction to Art, bring your portfolio or samples of your work.
-The student will meet with the art teacher to evaluate your requested placement in advanced art.

 If you would like to take Intermediate Piano or Guitar, you must audition with the music teacher to qualify for this advanced placement.

 Also, please bring your instrument if you are interested in joining the St. Augustine Ensemble (a group of student musicians that plays at various events) or in taking the Choir or Mariachi courses.
 The student will meet with the music teacher to evaluate skill level in preparation for taking the course (or joining the Ensemble) next year.